turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 Now, let's apply these ideas to your own story and practice telling it.

-**Facilitator #1:** Using Slide #14, instructo students to write out a draft of their story in their journals:
+**Facilitator #1:** Using Slide #14, instruct students to write out a draft of their story in their journals:

 ### You Do: Individual Story-writing